fl0fischer/uitb-tools/README.md

 The following tools are currently available:
 - `uitb_evaluate`, a plotting and evaluation tool, including methods to plot end-effector trajectories, joint trajectories, and summary statistics such as movement duration (Fitts' Law), and methods to compute and visualize quantitative measurements such as RMSE between simulation data and user data *(still WIP)*.
-- `uitb_reach_envelope_tool`, a tool that enables interactive visualisation of the body-centred positions that a given simulated user can theoretically reach, along with the target positions that occur in a given VR interaction task.
+- `uitb_reach_envelope`, a tool that enables interactive visualisation of the body-centred positions that a given simulated user can theoretically reach, along with the target positions that occur in a given VR interaction task.
 For details, see [SIM2VR: Towards Automated Biomechanical Testing in VR](todo:add-link-to-supp-material).

 ### Installation: